What to Do?

 Services and options

 When all biographical info is collected, your funeral director will ask you about the type of service you would like them to provide.
-As there are many types of services, directors will likely simply ask you if you prefer traditional burial (calling hours, funeral and burial the next day) or direct cremation (no services prior to cremation).
+As there are many types of services, funeral directors will likely ask you if you prefer traditional burial (calling hours, funeral and burial the next day) or direct cremation (no services prior to cremation).
 While these two types of servicee are the most basic, they can be altered:

 1. Traditional burial is general more costly due to the amount of services and merchandise provided by the funeral home.
 Traditional services general include: